vossisboss/pvdjango/README.md

 **NOTE** Be very careful of using quote marks in your translations.
 Quote marks in certain languages are different from the quote marks used in HTML.
 So if there are any links in your content, you need to make sure you're using the right type of quote marks in any HTML included in your translations.

+## Machine translation

+You can also hit the third button on the page to use the machine translation integration you set up earlier.
+Now since you set up the Wagtail Localize dummy translator, all it will do here is reverse all of the strings on the page.
+But it will give you an idea how Deepl or Google Cloud Translation would work if you set them up.

 ## Syncing content from your main language

 Let's try syncing some changes from a blog written in your main language.
 In the lefthand menu, go to "Pages" then click the arrow to the right until you see "Badgers are brilliant".
 Play with the language switcher above it if you want to see how easy it is to switch between the languages.
 Click on the pencil to open the edit page for "Badgers are brilliant".